intel/unet/README.md

 numactl -p 1 python train_dist.py --job_name="worker" --task_index=0
 ```

 For parameter servers, `--jobname` must be set to `"ps"`.
-If there are multiple workers or multiple parameter servers, the `--task_index` arg must be set to their corresponding worker or parameter server number.
+If there are multiple workers or multiple parameter servers, the `--task_index` argument must be set to the corresponding worker or parameter server number.
 For example, on a system with 1 parameter server and 4 worker nodes, the following commands would be executed on each machine:

 ```
 Parameter Server: numactl -p 1 python train_dist.py --job_name="ps" --task_index=0